Sublocade treatment for Addiction

 Serious Side Effects to Watch For

-- QT Prolongation: Sublocade can prolong the QT interval, which may result in serious heart rhythm problems (arrhythmias).
-Individuals with a history of heart conditions or those on other medications affecting the QT interval should be closely monitored.
+5. QT Prolongation: Sublocade can prolong the QT interval, which may result in serious heart rhythm problems (arrhythmias).
+Individuals with a history of heart conditions or those taking other medications that affect the QT interval should be closely monitored.
 Symptoms of arrhythmia include dizziness, fainting, and irregular heartbeats.

 Essential Considerations for Safe Treatment

 It’s essential to communicate any unusual or severe symptoms to your healthcare provider as soon as they arise.
-Always inform all healthcare providers, including those performing medical or dental procedures, that you are being treated with Sublocade.
+Always inform all healthcare providers, including those performing medical or dental procedures, that you are receiving Sublocade.

 While Sublocade is an effective treatment for opioid use disorder, rare but severe side effects can occur.
 Regular check-ups, careful monitoring, and open communication with your healthcare provider are vital to ensuring the safety and effectiveness of your treatment.
 If you experience any of the severe symptoms mentioned above, do not hesitate to seek immediate medical attention.